merricatblackwood/4chan-image-downloader/README.md

 # 4chan-image-downloader
 A 4chan image downloader which downloads all images in a thread.
-Images can be filtered by height x width or by ratio (16:9).
+Images can be filtered by height x width or by ratio ( e.g 16:9 ).
 I mainly only use it for wallpapers.

+## Dependencies

+wget
+requests
+argparse

 ## usage
 ~~~~